bitbrain/jpersis/getting-started.md

     }
 }
 ```
-That's it.
 You have created a valid JPersis model, because all requirements are fullfilled.

 <a href="#" name="3-mappers"></a>
 # III.
 Mappers